All Episodes

 And that's what this place is like, by the way.

-So I entirely sub I entirely support that.
+So I entirely support that.

-Uh I have to everybody has to show proof of this and proof of that in the state of New York.
+Everybody has to show proof of this and proof of that in the state of New York.

-Because we've got people now, we've got non-doers in charge of this country.
+We've got non-doers in charge of this country.

-Uh we've got a Barack Obama who's just spent his entire adult life sitting around talking, sitting around talking, and that gives you a kind of superficial plausibility.
+We've got a Barack Obama who's just spent his entire adult life sitting around talking, sitting around talking, and that gives you a kind of superficial plausibility.

-Believe me, I know, as a guest host, I know.
+Believe me, I know as a guest host, I know.

 Sitting around talking.